hailo-ai/hailo_model_zoo/docs/GETTING_STARTED.rst

 Flow Diagram
 -------------

-The following scheme shows high-level view of the model-zoo evaluation process, and the different stages in between.
+The following scheme shows a high-level view of the model-zoo evaluation process, and the different stages involved.

 .. figure:: images/usage_flow.svg

 By default, each stage executes all of its previously necessary stages according to the above diagram.
 The post-parsing stages also have an option to start from the product of previous stages (i.e., the Hailo Archive (HAR) file), as explained below.
-The operations are configured through a YAML file that exist for each model in the cfg folder.
-For a description of the YAML structure please see `YAML <YAML.rst>`_.
+The operations are configured through a YAML file that exists for each model in the cfg folder.
+For a description of the YAML structure, please see `YAML <YAML.rst>`_.

 **NOTE:**\  Hailo Model Zoo provides the following functionality for Model Zoo models only.
 If you wish to use your custom model, use the Dataflow Compiler directly.